Human trafficking and modern slavery – UK Government assessment

 - There is no definitive data source to accurately identify the number of victims of modern slavery in the UK, but estimates from police data indicate there could be at least 100,000 victims each year.

 - Migrant domestic workers – who are mainly women – remain vulnerable to abuse, exploitation, trafficking and forced labour.
-Despite the 2016 changes to the immigration rules, it remains challenging for migrant domestic workers to leave abusive employers and seek support through the NRM.

 Read more about the UK Government’s actions on human trafficking and modern slavery.